mighty-gerbils/gerbil-poo/doc/triezip.md

 in `O(1)` amortized time per batch operation (`O(N)` total), instead of `O(log N)` time per batch operation (`O(N log N)` total) as would be the case with a naive use of the regular elementary accessors.
+In practice, this leads to a 10x speed-up on tries with millions of elements.

-None of the general ideas described below is particularly novel, though there may be some marginal originality in the precise way they are arranged.
+Note that the ideas described below are not particularly novel, though there might be a modicum of originality in the precise way they are arranged.
-I am largely ignorant of what terminology may or may not be common in existing Haskell libraries and/or literature on these or related data structures, and would *much* appreciate being enlightened in this regard: are there more or less "standard" names for the functions and data structures I'm defining?
+I am not very familiar with what terminology may or may not be common in existing Haskell libraries and/or literature on these or related data structures, and would *much* appreciate being enlightened in this regard: are there more or less "standard" names for the functions and data structures I'm defining?
 On the other hand, sometimes the existing names are not so good either.

-Finally, I'm doing things in Gerbil Scheme, with my own prototype object system POO to represent runtime descriptors for dynamically-enforced dependent typeclasses.
+Finally, I'm doing things in [Gerbil Scheme](https://cons.io), with my own prototype object system [POO](https://github.com/fare/gerbil-poo) to represent runtime descriptors for dynamically-enforced dependent typeclasses.
 My examples will be given in this context, but can be readily adapted to whichever language you're using.